micene09/scarlett/README.md

 Enabling it, if a cached response for a particular request exists, the library will avoid the fetch call to resolve the `Promise` immediately.

-All cache-related methods are `protected` and used internally on every request method if enabled.
+All cache-related methods are `protected` and used internally on every request method if enabled, but you can use it to give more super-powers on your custom rest client.

 Here is the full list: